 ESG Reporting Requirements: A Comprehensive Guide for Businesses

-ESG Reporting Requirements
+Understanding the Mandatory ESG Reporting Requirements for Businesses

 • All public companies in the United States are required to file a Form 10-K with the SEC which includes an annual report of their financial condition.